-Applications that meet the definition of "research involving human subjects" according to DHHS and FDA (or in the case of VA research, MCM 151-01) will be assigned a primary and a secondary reviewer from the members of the IRB based on reviewer expertise (and any other relevant consideration, such as individual background and experience) for all protocols requiring full IRB review.
-Should there not be at least one person present who is knowledgeable about or experienced in working with a specific field or population, or available as a consultant for a specific IRB meeting, the protocol will be "re-assigned" to another IRB or to a subsequent meeting of that IRB where such expertise is present.
-These assignments will be reviewed and approved by the IRB Chair or the Chair's designee.
-If the protocol to be reviewed involves a commercially sponsored drug, device or biologic study, at minimum, copies of the sponsor's master protocol, investigator's brochure and the UCSD/VASDHS protocol and consent document(s) will be available to the IRB for review.
+Applications that meet the definition of "research involving human subjects" according to DHHS and FDA (or in the case of VA research, MCM 151-01) will be assigned a primary and a secondary reviewer from the members of the IRB based on reviewer expertise (and any other relevant consideration, such as individual background and experience) for all protocols requiring full IRB review, working with the IRB Administrator or Deputy Director.
+Should there not be at least one person present who is knowledgeable about or experienced in working with a specific field or population, or available as a consultant for a specific IRB meeting, the protocol will be deferred to another IRB committee or to another meeting of that committee where such expertise is present.
+These assignments will be reviewed and approved by the IRB chair or the chair's designee.
+If the protocol to be reviewed is a commercially sponsored drug, device or biologic study, at minimum the primary and secondary reviewer will receive copies of the sponsor's master protocol, investigator's brochure and the UCSD/VASDHS protocol and consent document(s).